I am interested in working with H+B as a performer/designer/technician etc. How should I apply?

 How many staff do you have?

 This changes from time to time.
-But currently we have a Producer, a Finance Manager, an Office Manager and a Family Programme Manager.
-Only the Producer is a full-time post.
-Then we have two Artistic Directors, and a Technical Director/Building Manager.
+But currently we have an Executive Director, a Finance Manager, an Administrator and an Outreach Artist.
+Then we have a small team of artists led by Bob Frith, the founder of Horse + Bamboo , plus a Technical Director/Building Manager.
 Naturally we also have dedicated teams of free-lance performers, many of who have worked with us for many years.